parmisx/Portfolio-project/README.md

 - npm install bcryptjs
 - npm install bcrypt

-If you get an bcrypt error do this and then install bcrypt and bcryptjs: npm uninstall bcrypt
+If you get an bcrypt error do this (npm uninstall bcrypt) and then install bcrypt and bcryptjs again.

 If you get more error try installing these:
 - npm install